Striker1101/crypto_api/README.md

 -   **KYC (Know Your Customer)**: Collect and manage user information, including social security numbers, for compliance and security.

 -   **Notifications**: Send notifications to users for important events or updates.

+-   **Custom Email**: Send custom mail to users for important billing or products.

+-   **Smart System**: All adjustment to user details are done automatically.

+-   **Auto Trade**: trades are carry out automatically, and earn record keep and added the user balance automatically and the ability to adjust user trading duration and automatically stops when trade timer is clocked .

+-   **Flexibly Plan**: User has beginerr, bronze, silver,gold, premium Plan to choose from with their respective percentage and duration, admin can adjust this details to fit needs.

+-   **Super Admin**: Admin can fix and edit users details from the admin panel, Customly add Deposit, withdraw, earn, investment as needed .

 ## API Endpoints